google-research/valan/README.md

         cd valan
         ```

-+ Optional: To do distributed training on the GCP AI Platform you also need
++ Optional: To launch distributed training on the GCP AI-Platform you also need
   to sign up for a GCP account and install the Cloud SDK.
     - Follow https://cloud.google.com/ai-platform